instantbots/aipkg/README.md

 ## Instant.bot Package vs. MCP

-Reminder, **Instant.bot Packages are just REST API servers.**
+Reminder, **Instant.bot packages are just REST API servers.**

 MCP, or Model Context Protocol, is a standard for passing tool and prompt context between AI models and service providers.
-Instant.bot Packages are **not** MCP compatible out of the box, as they are simply REST APIs.
-However, it is our goal to add MCP bindings to the [Instant API](https://github.com/instant-dev/api) framework which powers all Instant.bot Packages.
-When formalized, this will allow you to use Instant.bot Packages with any MCP-compatible client or service provider.
+Instant.bot packages are **not** MCP compatible out of the box, as they are simply REST APIs.
+However, it is our goal to add MCP bindings to the [Instant API](https://github.com/instant-dev/api) framework which powers all Instant.bot packages.
+When formalized, this will allow you to use Instant.bot packages with any MCP-compatible client or service provider.
 Contributors welcome!

 ## Quickstart